 - GSPs are wonderful family dogs.
 They love their pack and don’t like being separated from you.
 Very young children and young, exuberant GSPs, however, are sometimes not a good combination.
 These dogs are very rambunctious and can easily knock over a young child.
 If you have young kids and are still interested in adopting please consider an older more settled GSP.

 - A happy GSP is a well exercised GSP!
 GSPs are high energy dogs and require a good amount of exercise to be happy and healthy.
 This is especially true for the younger ones.
 So if you enjoy lots of walks, runs, playing fetch with your dog, etc,then a young energetic GSP might be the right dog for you.
-If you prefer not as much exercise, but still a fair amount, consider an older GSP.
 Most GSPs maintain a good amount of energy even into their senior years.
 Dog parks and doggy day cares (depending on the dog) can provide an additional source of exercise and play time.